 Pro tip: If you want help boosting your credit score, sign up for Experian Boost.
 This is a free service from one of the three credit reporting agencies that will use on-time payments from utility bills to improve your credit score.
 These payments are typically not considered when factoring credit.

-A 2013 report by the Federal Trade Commission (FTC) found that about one in four Americans have significant errors in their credit reports.
-These errors range in significance.
+A 2013 report by the Federal Trade Commission (FTC) found that about one in four Americans have significant errors in their credit reports — that is, errors big enough to affect their credit scores.
+These errors vary in significance.
 For example, your report might show a missed payment that was actually just late.

 More seriously, it might show accounts in your name that you never opened — a sign that you’ve been a victim of identity theft.
 Checking your credit lets you find and fix such errors promptly before they cause major harm to your credit score.